 Space is limited, and registration is required to attend.
 We ask that you review a seminar's pre-circulated paper (if any) before attending.
-To register to a seminar, please use the links provided below.
+Seminar locations will be sent to those who register.
+To register for a seminar, please use the links provided below.
 Registration forms will open in a separate window.

-NOTE: Registration for a seminar will close two days prior to the seminar.
+Registration closes two days prior to the seminar date.
 Please register early.

 January 25, 2018, 4-6pm: "The Forensics of Female Sexuality."
 Durba Mitra, Assistant Professor of Studies of Women, Gender, and Sexuality, Harvard University, and Carol K. Pforzheimer Assistant Professor at the Radcliffe Institute, will present.

 February 22, 2018, 4-6pm: CANCELLED."Past as Past: Foundations for a Philosophy of History, ca 1610 CE."
 Manan Ahmed, Assistant Professor of History, Columbia University, will present.